fanyue322/IMAGE/README.md

 install_github("3211895/IMAGE")
 ```
 # Usage
 The main function is image.
-You can find the instructions and an example by '?IMAGE'.
+You can find the instructions and an example by '?image'.

 Example:
 ```